 Figure 3.
-Some examples of damages caused by the flood of June 2013 at different locations and different streams. (a) The upstream part of LDG reach during the flood.
-This photo illustrates the river avulsion that occurred; the riverbed created few channels in the Adast plain: left bank (Upstream (south) view) (DDT65and PLVG), (b) the "Gave de Gavarnie" and "Gave de Cauterets" at their junction.
-During the event, the erosion of the "Gave de Gavarnie's" right bank destroyed the main access road, and the villages of Pierrefitte and Soulom were flooded by the "Gave de Cauterets" (DDT65 and PLVG), (c) significant erosions and destruction of buildings located in the "Gave de Cauterets" active channel (RTM65), (d) the "Bastan" torrent and the "Gave de Gavarnie" at their junction.
-This photo illustrates the important morphological activities that were engaged during the flood at this location (RTM65), (e) the "Gave de Gavarnie" at the Saligos plain immediately after its junction with the "Bastan" torrent.
-Significant bank erosions are observed in this area (DDT65 and PLVG)
+Some examples of damage caused by the flood of June 2013 at different locations and different streams. (a) The upstream part of LDG reach during the flood; this photo illustrates the river avulsion that occurred; the riverbed created a few channels in the Adast plain: left bank (upstream (south) view) (DDT65 and PLVG). (b) The Gave de Gavarnie and Gave de Cauterets at their junction.
+During the event, the erosion of the Gave de Gavarnie right bank destroyed the main access road, and the villages of Pierrefitte and Soulom were flooded by the Gave de Cauterets (DDT65 and PLVG). (c) Significant erosion and destruction of buildings located in the Gave de Cauterets active channel (RTM65). (d) The Bastan torrent and the Gave de Gavarnie at their junction; this photo illustrates the important morphological activities that occurred during the flood at this location (RTM65). (e) The Gave de Gavarnie at the Saligos plain immediately after its junction with the Bastan torrent.
+Significant bank erosion is observed in this area (DDT65 and PLVG).